pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Düsternest/Lord Ander.md

 - **Düsternest Artisans Guilds**: Lord Ander works closely with these guilds, supporting their craftsmanship and often commissioning works from local artists.
 - **The Lost Hops**: While not openly endorsing their activities, Lord Ander recognizes their noble intentions and maintains a delicate alliance with this secretive organization.
 - **Düsternest Guard**: As the city's ruler, Lord Ander oversees the guard force responsible for maintaining order and defending Düsternest from threats both internal and external.
+- [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]]: Lord Ander sympathetic to the cause of The Gifted, despite not knowing their true intentions.

+Lord Ander, the Lord of Düsternest, has been keeping a close eye on The Gifted.
+He has noticed their unusual abilities and has become intrigued by them.
+He is unaware of their connection to Naruun, but he believes they could be valuable allies in his quest for peace and prosperity in Düsternest.

+> [!seed] Adventure Hook
+> The party is tasked with investigating a secret meeting between Lord Ander and members of The Gifted.
+What they discover could change everything.

 ### Involvement with The Lost Hops